 In addition, specific recommendations have been made for the Foundation Stage in relation to attainment:

-The fact that the school is only progressively adding year groups as students "grow" into them, means that it will have a strong element of control which should enable stable, organic growth.
-Staff turnover, at 15%, is on the lower side for an international school in Dubai (the average is 20-22%).
-This will be an important factor.
+The fact that the school has only progressively added year groups as students "grow" into them, means that it has had a strong element of control which has enabled stable, organic growth.
+Staff turnover has been falling and is currently 4.8%, very low for an international school in Dubai (the average is 20-22%).

 In addition to the KHDA inspections, applications have been made to BSME (British Schools of the Middle East) and BSO (British Schools Overseas).
 The two bodies aim to ensure that schools are providing a high standard of British Education.

 Common Entrance Examinations are taken by some children in the UK as part of the admissions process for academically selective secondary schools at age 13 or (for girls) 11.
 They are set by ISEB (Independent Schools Examination Board).